Splash

 Product

-A training app for rowers built around one simple loop: set a performance goal, follow a structured plan, and adapt sessions based on real fatigue.
-Workouts are designed from coaching programs defined with Maxime Ducret, a multiple French rowing champion and full-time coach.
+Set a goal, follow a structured plan, and adapt sessions based on real fatigue.
+Workouts are designed from elite coaching programs defined with Maxime Ducret.

-Set a goal, follow a structured plan, and let your actual fatigue guide what comes next.
+Set a goal, follow a structured plan, and let your actual state of recovery dictate the next optimal workout.

 Set your goal

-Choose a distance (500m, 1k, 2k, or 6k), enter your current time, and pick a target date.
+Choose a distance (500m to 6k), enter your current time, and a target date.
 Splash calculates a realistic improvement target based on training science.

 Get your plan

 The app generates workouts using Maxime's coaching programs.
-Each session is adapted to your current level and goal.
+Each session is uniquely mathematically adapted to your current level and goal.

 Train and adapt

-Log your sessions, rowing or other sports.
-The app tracks fatigue and recommends which type of workout to do next, adjusting the plan to fit how you're actually feeling.
+Log sessions (rowing or other sports).
+The app tracks fatigue and adjusts the plan week-to-week to fit how you're actually feeling, like a real coach.

 Cut ruthlessly

-I stripped the scope down to one core flow: set a goal, get a plan, follow sessions that adapt to fatigue.
-Just the athlete's training loop, nothing more.
+Stripped the scope down to one core flow: set a goal, get a plan, adapt to fatigue.
+Just the athlete's training loop, enabling an end-to-end build in under 30 hours.

 Encode expert knowledge